efredericks/gvsu-cis373/assets/labs/lab7-viz.md

 Last week you shared data with Bluetooth.
 Now let's share it with serial.

-Let's also up the complexity and hop languages - today you'll be writing both Circuit Python and JavaScript.
+Let's also up the complexity and hop languages - today you'll be writing both CircuitPython and JavaScript.

 ![oh no](https://i.pinimg.com/originals/c6/74/d1/c674d1952760d84034211fe15c081a80.gif)